Skip to main content

 Close-up photo of a female Aedes aegypti mosquito in the process of feeding on human blood.

-Non-native mosquitoes, Aedes aegypti were found locally here in Santa Barbara County in 2020 but have not been seen since May 2021.
-However, they may show up again anytime so please contact the District if you find yourself being bitten by aggressive mosquitoes during daytime hours.
-These mosquitoes like to bite around the feet and ankles which is why residents being tormented by these pests call them "ankle biters".
-To learn more about the threats this species could bring and what you can do to prevent them from breeding around your house, please visit the links below.
+Please contact the District if you find yourself being bitten by aggressive mosquitoes during daytime hours.
+Both of these mosquitoes like to bite around the feet and ankles which is why residents being tormented by these pests call them "ankle biters".
+To learn more about the threats this Aedes aegypti could bring and what you can do to prevent them from breeding around your house, please visit the links below.

 Aedes aegypti brochureInvasive Aedes press release